vitling/crypt/README.md

 included as a submodule.

 ## License

-This plugin is free software, licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html)
+This plugin is free software, licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+However, the JUCE framework that it depends on as a submodule has [its own license](https://github.com/juce-framework/JUCE/blob/master/LICENSE.md)